some-natalie/some-natalie/_posts/2023-05-31-automagic-profile-updates.md

 Rolling my own script here scratched the itch to Build A Thing - even if it’s a tiny and inconsequential thing.
 It’s simple, extremely fast on page loads, and doesn’t need much fiddling or ongoing maintenance.

-A quick change of the site's domain in the Python script should be all you'd need to reuse this on any other Jekyll + GitHub Pages site. :heart:
+A quick change of the site's domain in the Python script should be all you'd need to reuse this on any other Jekyll + GitHub Pages site. 💖

 ---